 GLC: Do you have any success stories to share about clients you trained?

 CM: I worked with a retail pharmaceutical chain from 2015 to 2019, starting by coaching the director before moving on to training the leadership and staff.
-It was brilliant to see sales and profitability grow as the business built a strong brand, added branches, and adopted a more professional culture, which demonstrates the value of long-term strategic client engagement.
+It was brilliant to see sales and profitability growth as the business built a strong brand, added branches, and adopted a more professional culture, which demonstrates the value of long-term strategic client engagement.

 Since 2018, I have also worked with one of the largest banks in Kenya to develop and deliver business training programs.
 It’s rewarding to see trainers develop their confidence and facilitation skills, and some have even transitioned to leadership roles as a result of their newly acquired skills.
 So far, over 1,000 business clients have been reached through the training, helping to improve their businesses.
 The training has also raised the bank’s profile among SMEs and helped it to attract new customers, thereby expanding its reach and improving its financial performance.